deepskies/DeepSZSim/README.md

 ## Contributing

-If you would like to contribute, please open a new [issue](https://github.com/deepskies/deepszsim/issues), and/or be in touch with the [authors](#contact)
+If you would like to contribute, you find a bug, or you have a feature request, please open a new [issue](https://github.com/deepskies/deepszsim/issues), and/or be in touch with the [authors](#contact).

 ## Contact